mkiesinski/earworm/README.md

 Because of certain security restrictions the chat bot needs a secure connection to the twich irc chat.

+For either solution you can optionally [generate a twitch token ](./#generating-oauth-token) so the chat bot can respond to chat.

 #### Using GitHub Pages

 You can benefit from using [GitHub Pages](https://guides.github.com/features/pages/) as a host by [forking](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this project.